edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

   * `mkdir folder_name`
 * Ask the class how to create a new html file.
   * `touch my-first-example-page.html`

-* Ask the class how to open the current working directory from the Terminal/Console with the Sublime command.
+* Ask the class how to
-  * `subl .`
-* Slack out Class Exercise to students.

 ----